Supply And Demand Economics Definition

 Consumers tend to seek the lowest cost, but producers are motivated to increase production only at higher costs.
 Of course, the ideal price that a consumer would pay for a product would be “zero dollars.”
 However, such a phenomenon is impossible, since manufacturers will not be able to be in business.
 Manufacturers, logically, seek to sell their products as expensive as possible.
 However, when prices become unfair, consumers change their preferences and abandon the product.
 The right balance must be such that both parties can engage in ongoing business transactions for the benefit of consumers and producers.
 (Theoretically, the optimal price at which producers and consumers achieve the maximum value of collective utility occurs at the price where the supply and demand curves intersect.
 Deviations from this point result in an overall loss to the economy, commonly called a deadweight loss.

-See also What Types Of Batteries Are Rechargeable
+See also What Are The Different Business Degrees

 Circular Flow Model